Every artist’s work reflects their own unique character.

-This page details the myriad ways I use decorative grinding techniques to enhance my heat-colored metal wall art.
+This page details the myriad ways I use decorative grinding techniques to enhance my metal wall art.

 You can color a bare steel surface with heat colors, or for that matter, any patina designed for steel.